 Step 1 — Get Set

 Set yourself up in a squat rack in the same manner that you would when performing back squats.
-Once you have determined your box height (which for most individuals is until their knees are bent at 90 degrees), set the box a few feet back away from where the barbell is racked to ensure you have enough space to walk the barbell out of the rack, sit down on the box, and stand up without hitting anything.
+Once you have determined your box height, set the box a few feet back away from where the barbell is racked to ensure you have enough space to walk the barbell out of the rack.
+Sit down on the box.
+Stand up without hitting anything.

-Form Tip: You can adjust the box height to address your specific needs/training outcomes and goals.
-Refer to the FAQ section below if you have questions determining selecting box height.
+Form Tip: You can adjust the box height to address your specific needs and goals.

 Step 2 — Unrack the Barbell